+A love of people asks, “is it hard to be a dog groomer?”
 Choosing to be a Dog Groomer as your profession requires a healthy body.
-You are going to handle all breeds of dogs.
-From the largest and heavy English Mastiff to the cute and toy-like Chihuahua.
+You will handle all breeds of dogs, from the most significant and heavy English Mastiff to the cute and toy-like Chihuahua.
 You must have enough stamina to keep up with these loving and loyal animals.
-But, being a dog groomer is not as hard as you think it is.
+But being a dog groomer is not as complicated as you think.

-If you love dogs and taking care of them is more of a passion than work, then this job is for you.
-Natural dog lovers and fur parents turned dog groomers have a bigger chance to succeed in this type of field.
+If you love dogs and caring for them is more of a passion than work, this job is for you.
+Natural dog lovers and fur parents turned dog groomers have a bigger chance of succeeding in this field.

 Who Can Be A Dog Groomer?

-Dog groomers can be those who work in pet shops, grooming doggy daycare, shelters, pet owners’ homes, veterinary facilities, and kennels.
-It is expected that more job opportunities for animal service workers will grow for another 23%-25% more from today until 2029.
+Dog groomers can work in pet shops, grooming doggy daycares, shelters, pet owners’ homes, veterinary facilities, and kennels.
+More job opportunities for animal service workers will be expected to grow by another 23%-25% from today until 2029.

-Simply, dog grooming is one of the most in-demand pet services.
+Simply put, dog grooming is one of the most in-demand pet services.
 The job’s time flexibility is one of the perks of having this job.
-That is why more dog lovers prefer to have this as their professional job or side-hustle.
+That is why more dog lovers prefer to have this as their professional job or side hustle.

 A Dog Groomer’s Responsibilities

-The main duty of a pet groomer is to maintain the physical appearance of the dog that they are taking care of.
+The primary duty of a pet groomer is to maintain the physical appearance of the dog they are taking care of.
 Typically, the grooming consists of these tasks: